-- 9.4.1.
-Ambient mode - 9.4.1.1.
-After the conditions of the whole test chamber have been controlled to 23.0-25.0 °C, as close as possible to 25.0 °C and 50 percent RH $\pm$ 10 percent RH and the air exchange rate in the test chamber has been adjusted to a recommended value of at least twice per hour, the test procedure is started.
-At this time, turn on the four sampling trains in the whole vehicle test chamber to determine the VOCs and carbonyl compounds background concentrations, two thermal desorption sampling trains for VOCs and two DNPH cartridge sampling trains for carbonyl compounds.
-The probe is positioned 1.0 m from the vehicle, see Annex I. The relative humidity and the temperature are measured in the same position.
-After the chamber sample is finished start the conditioning of the test vehicle by opening all doors for 30 to 60 minutes.
-Install the sampling train including the two VOC sorbent tubes and the two
+9.4.1 Ambient mode

-DNPH cartridges, and leak-check the sampling train.
-An overview of the number of samples to be taken is given in Annex III.
+After the conditions of the whole test chamber have been set at $23,0-25,0^{\circ}\text{C}$, as close as possible to 25.0 °C and 50 % RH \pm 10 % RH and the air exchange rate in the test chamber has been adjusted to a recommended value of at least twice per hour, the test procedure is started.
+At this time, turn on the four sampling trains in the whole vehicle test chamber to determine the VOCs and carbonyl compounds background concentrations, two sampling trains for VOCs and two for carbonyl compounds.
+The probe is positioned 1 m in front of the cabin air intake.
+The relative humidity and the temperature are measured in the same position.
+After the chamber sample is finished start the conditioning of the test vehicle by opening all doors for 30 min.
+Install the sampling train including the two VOC sorbent tubes and the two DNPH cartridges, and leak-check the sampling train.
+An overview of the number of samples to be taken is given in Annex 3.